 Hoppies are one of the cutest Uluru animals and they can be approached quite closely.
 To find them, all you have to do is wait for most visitors to leave the car park, turn on your torch and walk along the hedge line separating the pavement from the bush.

-But the most exciting sighting of the day was the Thorny Devil.
+Our most exciting wildlife sighting was the Thorny Devil on the way to Uluru.
 What an incredible animal it is!
 With its looks of an extraterrestrial and its ability to absorb water through its skin by simply standing in a puddle, this incredible reptile was very high on my bucket list.

 Aside from an intimidating array of conical spikes that cover the top half of its body, the Thorny devil is endowed with a false head on the back of its neck.
 The lizard presents its fake head to the potential predators by dipping its real head when sensing danger.
 The bite on the squashy false head is unlikely to be life-threatening.

 Avoiding predators is not the only challenge for the creatures of the desert, they also have to find water to survive.
 The Thorny devil’s ingenious solution lies in the shape of its scales, which are ridged in such a way that they direct water to its mouth.
 All the devil has to do is stand in the puddle or rub past dew-covered vegetation and the water will be delivered straight to its mouth.

 The only other reptiles I managed to see were a Long-nosed dragon at Kata Tjuta and a Tree dtella at the campsite.

 About 30 kilometres from Uluru, Kata Tjuta is a group of large ancient rock formations.
 There are 36 domes spread over an area of about 20 kilometres.